 The market price of our ADSs could decline as a result of sales of ADSs or shares or the perception that these sales could occur.
-As of March 31, 2011, we had 353,842,764 outstanding shares and a significant number of our shares were beneficially owned by certain major shareholders, including our directors and executive officers.
+As of March 31, 2012, we had 340,255,988 outstanding shares and a significant number of our shares were beneficially owned by certain major shareholders, including our directors and executive officers.
 See "Item 7.A.
 Major Shareholders and Related Party Transactions-Major Shareholders."
 If we, our executive officers, directors or our shareholders sell ADSs or shares, the market price for our shares or ADSs could decline.
 Future sales, or the perception of future sales, of ADSs or shares by us, our executive officers, directors or existing shareholders could cause the market price of our ADSs to decline.

-The level of investor interest and trading in our ADSs could be affected by the lack of coverage by securities research analysts, the lack of investor materials in the Chinese language, and the time difference between New York and Taiwan.
+The level of investor interest and trading in our ADSs could be affected by the lack of coverage by securities research analysts and the lack of investor relations activities.

-We are currently only listed in the U.S. Investor interest in us may not be as strong as in U.S. companies or Taiwan companies that are listed in Taiwan both because we may not be adequately covered by securities research analyst reports and because of the lack of investor materials in the Chinese language.
+We are currently only listed in the U.S. Investor interest in us may not be as strong as in U.S. companies or Taiwan companies that are listed in Taiwan both because we may not be adequately covered by securities research analyst reports and because of the lack of investor relations activities.
 The lack of coverage could negatively impact investor interest and the level of trading in our ADSs.
-The interest of both existing and prospective Taiwan-based investors to hold and trade in our ADSs may be impacted by the lack of investor materials in the Chinese language and the time difference between New York and Taiwan.
-As a result, the liquidity of our ADSs and the valuation multiples may be lower than if we were listed on the Taiwan Stock Exchange.